k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash due to incorrect handling of rot timer
 - Fix: confusion from psionic wave attack required seeing the target
+- Fix: various armor made from a rigid material was allowing dexterity bonus to be applied